 Beacon Academy - A Premier Minneapolis Charter School

-Charter schools are obligated to comply with all the regulations and services required of a regular public school, including special education services and the hiring of licensed teachers.
-Charter schools tend to attract families who are looking for a smaller, more personalized environment for their children, and yet, because tax dollars follow the child to any public school in Minnesota, charter schools are tuition free.
-Read more about charter schools in Minnesota here.
+Schools are obligated to comply with all the regulations and services required of a regular public school, including special education services and the hiring of licensed teachers.
+Charter schools tend to attract families who are looking for a more personalized environment for their children, and yet, because tax dollars follow the child to any public school in Minnesota, charter schools are tuition-free.
+Read more about schools in Minnesota here.

 If you’re considering enrolling your child at Beacon Academy, we understand how important it is to feel fully prepared to make a well-informed decision.
 Here are a few charter school facts to answer the questions you may have:

 A charter school functions as an independently-run public school, operating according to a unique “charter” that defines that school’s mission, performance goals, curriculum, students served, and specific assessment methods.